onestardao/WFGY/TensionUniverse/BlackHole/Q014_bombieri_lang_conjecture.md

 ### 3.6 Singular set and domain restrictions

 Some states may have incomplete or inconsistent data.
-Examples.
+Examples:

 * geometric invariants that do not uniquely classify a general type variety
 * height profiles that are not consistent across refinement levels